 While no longer utilized in this manner, visitors can walk upright through the Fallen Monarch and, with its massive size, understand how and why the various uses have taken place in these manners throughout the years.

 The location of these parks is in the southern Sierra Nevada mountain range of California.

-Many areas of these parks were scoured by glaciers which came down from the north during the Ice Age and carved valleys and lakes in this region.
+Many areas of these parks were scoured by glaciers, which came down from the north during the Ice Age.
+The glaciers carved valleys and lakes in this region.
 Recent theories have also upheld the idea of tectonic plate movement as also being responsible for the landscape.
 The fact of calcium deposits originating in the sea from shells and bones of sea creatures found on top of the granite peaks of the Sierra Nevada mountain range tends to confirm that idea.

 The Pacific ocean plate moved under the western part of the North American plate caused this uplift.
 There are also numerous caves in this region with calcium deposits.
 Because of the snowy weather and our time constraints, my friend and I did not get to explore any of the caves in these national parks but rather spent our time hitting some of the highlighted areas more easily accessible by car.

 Even the trails, except where short and well-traveled, became obliterated by snow in the upper elevations of the parks.
-At one point venturing off of the hard packed snow, my legs sunk into the snow and I was almost waist deep.
-It took some maneuvering to get out of that predicament and I was fearful that I would actually lose my shoes in that frantic effort to wiggle myself out of that snowbank...but all ended well.
+At one point, venturing off of the hard-packed snow, my legs sunk into the snow, and I was almost waist deep.
+It took some maneuvering to get out of that predicament, and I was fearful that I would lose my shoes in that frantic effort to wiggle myself out of that snowbank, but all ended well.
 You can be sure that I stayed on the path after that experience!

 General Grant Tree